pragathiGopal25/SunSaver/README.md

 - Radwa Ayanle Godor

 ## Requirements and notices before running the application:
-- The application runs on the Android studio version Ladybug
+- The application runs on the Android studio version Ladybug/Meerkat
 - In order to use the application you need access to the internet.
 - Please note that you cannot type norwegian characters Æ, Ø and Å on your computers keyboard when using the app.
 However, it is possible to write these characters using the keyboard in the emulator.